-This component would finance temporary income support to up to 20,000 individuals for a period of 3 months.
-The support will be a top-up of any existing income to a maximum of MVR 5,000 per month.
-This assistance would be offered to anyone applying through the Jobcenter (online or in person at local island council offices) and demonstrating that either they have lost a job since the onset of the crisis or are suffering a total loss of income as a result of the crisis.
-Documentation to substantiate eligibility would be required as part of the application.
-Anyone requiring assistance preparing the application or opening a bank account will be provided with support by NSPA through their partners in the local island councils.
-Applications will be reviewed individually by the MoED team, following clear criteria, and the final list of beneficiaries will be sent to NSPA for payment.
-Beneficiary data will be collected and stored electronically in NSPA's Social Protection Information System (SPIS) to facilitate follow-up and future support.
-A program of media outreach would be implemented to inform the public of the program and eligibility conditions, and a hotline will be provided to assist people with applications, receive complaints, etc.
+This component has financed temporary income support to 22,940 individuals for a period of 3 months.
+The support was a top-up of any existing income to a maximum of MVR 5,000 per month.
+This assistance was offered to anyone applying through the Jobcenter (online or in person at local island council offices) and demonstrating that either they have lost a job since the onset of the crisis or are suffering a total loss of income as a result of the crisis.
+Documentation to substantiate eligibility was required as part of the application.
+Anyone requiring assistance preparing the application or opening a bank account was provided with support by NSPA through their partners in the local island councils.
+Applications was reviewed individually by the MoED team, following clear criteria, and the final list of beneficiaries were sent to NSPA for payment.
+Beneficiary data were collected and stored electronically in NSPA's Social Protection Information System (SPIS) to facilitate follow-up and future support.
+A program of media outreach was implemented to inform the public of the program and eligibility conditions, and a hotline was provided to assist people with applications, receive complaints, etc.